Scheduled MonumentsEnglandMoated site and associated fishponds of a bishop's palace at South Elmham Hall

 Moated site and associated fishponds of a bishop's palace at South Elmham Hall is a scheduled monument protected by Historic England under reference 1017674.
 View the official record →

-The moated site and associated fishponds at South Elmham Hall is a medieval episcopal residence, with earthwork remains indicating a bishop's palace of the Norfolk and Norwich diocese.
+Moated site and associated fishponds of a bishop's palace at South Elmham Hall is a medieval defensive earthwork in Suffolk comprising a substantial moat surrounding a raised platform, together with adjoining fishponds that supplied the episcopal household with provisions.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017674.

 Moated site and associated fishponds of a bishop's palace at South Elmham Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017674.